Douglas College > Programs & Courses > Continuing Education > Building Energy and Resource Management Programs

-The program combines necessary technical skills with the communication skills needed for facilitating policy and organizational changes while implementing energy and resource conservation measures.
+We believe in helping students develop necessary technical skills and the communication skills needed for facilitating policy and organizational changes while implementing energy and resource conservation measures.

 Graduates of the program take their place in the low-carbon economy, providing important contributions to a sustainable society.

 Courses can be taken individually, and in any sequence.
 Intake for courses occurs regularly.
-Please check the Course Offerings page for upcoming courses.
+Please check the Current course offerings page for upcoming courses.

 Please contact the program facilitator to discuss the suitability of the program based on your background, interests and experience.

-There are opportunities to get involved in helping create a unique, live case study based program for industry partners and new students.
-For more information about Practical Energy and Advanced Knowledge for Buildings (PEAK/Buildings) email email@example.com
+March 21 6:30 pm information session: There are opportunities to get involved in helping create a unique, case-study-based program for industry partners and new students.
+For more information and registration for the Practical Energy and Advanced Knowledge for Buildings (PEAK/Buildings) information session, email firstname.lastname@example.org.